Difficulty

 Apply Fungicide as Needed

-In humid climates, removing dead leaves may not prevent black spots.
+In humid climates, removing dead leaves may not prevent black spot.
 Check leaves regularly for signs of the disease.
 Infected plants will have yellowed leaves with noticeable black spots.

-Treat black spots with anti-fungal spray.
+Treat black spot with anti-fungal spray.
 Follow the directions on the packaging to use the treatment correctly.
 For most products, plan to reapply every seven days to fight black spots throughout the summer.

 Protect Against Japanese Beetles